Creating Palettes

 Project Section

 Lists all palettes saved in the current project, newest first.
 Each card shows a color bar and the palette name.
-A link icon appears next to palettes that have active expressions in the current composition.
+A link icon appears next to palettes that are actively linked in the current comp or document.

 Hover a card to reveal actions: rename, save to library, export, duplicate, and delete.